 - Works flawlessly with spinning, casting, larger conventional reels, and fly reels

 - Best for: Spinning, baitcasting and fly reels

 The Omega Rod Holder from YakAttack has the LockNLoad mounting system.
 It attaches easily to YakAttack tracks and most factory tracks.
 The rod holder is easy to install and stays locked in place.
 Once you slide the mounting base onto the track, the rod holder snaps on top of the base.

 If you need to adjust the placement of the rod holder while you are on the water, it is easy to operate on the fly.
 Use the lever on the side of the rod holder to rotate the rod holder clockwise/counterclockwise as you need.

 Use the knob on the side of the rod holder to adjust it up and down.

-It’s nice to adjust the position of the rod holder, depending on how you are floating, or in case you need to quickly paddle back through a school of fish.
+It’s nice to adjust the position of the rod holder, depending on how you are floating or if you need to paddle back through a school of fish quickly.
 The collar on top of the holder keeps your fishing pole in place.